Xilinx/Vitis-Tutorials/Vitis_HLS/Design_Tutorials/02-Beamformer/README.md

 Design time, when compared to writing VHDL/Verilog code by hand, is reduced by orders of magnitude, normally from months to days.
 This reduction of design time comes from 5 main areas:

 1. The design is captured in C/C++  models, meaning the design is easy to translate from other algorithm language and remains  portable, flexible, and scalable.
 The designer is not locked down to a particular FPGA or family.

 2. The functionality of the design is verified with C/C++ simulation runs.
 Software-based simulations can be run earlier and more often.
 Thus, errors can be found faster and corrected earlier.
 The design from Vitis HLS synthesis is correct the first time, so the RTL simulation, which is up to 10,000 times slower, only needs to be run once.

 3. The user can quickly approximate performance and utilization via the Vitis HLS Synthesis Report, which documents the synthesized IP's achieved clock, resource usage, and performance metrics.

 4. An overview of available performance versus utilization trade-offs can be determined by making small adjustments to the code or by inserting compiler directives to customize the synthesis results.

 5. Analysis capabilities can help to guide and advise on how to write better HLS code.
 Well formatted reports and visualizations allow the user additional insights into their code to help them write better HLS C.

-This tutorial will focus on the process and results; to get a more in depth look at these Analysis features and a discussion why certain pragmas are utilized in this design, refer to the [Beamformer Analysis tutorial](../../Feature_Tutorials/02-Beamformer_Analysis) in the [HLS Feature Tutorials](../../Feature_Tutorials) section.
+This tutorial will focus on the process and results; to get a more in depth look at these Analysis features and a discussion why certain pragmas are utilized in this design, refer to the [Beamformer Analysis tutorial](../../Feature_Tutorials/02-Beamformer_Analysis) (a Feature Tutorial).

 ## Results

-In this section, we will use Vitis to create an HLS Component with the [provided C code](./reference_files/) before synthesizing and comparing the reuslts on a Zynq™ Ultrascale+™ RFSoC and a Versal™ Premium series adaptive SoC.
+In this section, we will use Vitis to create an HLS Component with the `.cpp` files ([mgs_qrd_wbs.cpp](./reference_files/mgs_qrd_wbs.cpp) and [mgs_qrd_wbs_tb.cpp](./reference_files/mgs_qrd_wbs_tb.cpp)), and then synthesize and compare the reuslts on a Zynq™ Ultrascale+™ RFSoC and a Versal™ Premium series adaptive SoC.

 1. Open the Vitis Unified IDE and specify a new or existing workspace.